MICE market feature

 Accommodation providers

 For many hotels, MICE is a crucial revenue stream.
-Corporate travelers are generally thought of as spending more than leisure tourists, so no wonder properties strive to attract this segment.
+Corporate travelers are generally thought to spend more than leisure tourists, so no wonder properties strive to attract this segment.

-Not only business travel fills up the rooms, but also generates revenue from
+Not only does business travel fill up rooms, it also generates revenue from

 • renting event spaces, such as conference and meeting rooms, ballrooms, breakout areas, etc.;